 Databases may be renamed by using the Rename Database wizard.
-This easy-touse tool simplifies the renaming of a database.
+This easy-to-use tool simplifies the renaming of a database.
 When using Windows you must update the ODBC data source if you wish to connect to the database via ODBC.

-⇒ Renaming a database:
+Renaming a database:

 - 1. Click the Wizards option from the menu bar.
 A pop up menu appears. - 2.
 Select Rename Database from the list.
-The Welcome to the Rename Database Wizard window appears. - 3.
-Click the Next button.
+The Welcome to the Rename Database Wizard window appears.
+The user must have DBA authority.

+3. Click the Next button.
 The Choose a Database window appears.